 It’s important in any discussion of standard work to talk about what it is not, as a poor interpretation could mean results that inhibit improvement rather than supporting it.
 Leaders have an obligation to promote standard work in the correct way, so that staff will both respect the need for it and invest themselves in improving it.

-Standard work is not a way for leadership to dictate to employees how to do something.
+Standard work is not a way for managers to dictate to employees how to do something.
 Implementing standard work with this approach limits improvement because it separates thinking from doing.
 Creativity and independent thought are necessary for improvement, both of which are limited if standard work is viewed by employees as restrictive and burdensome.

 Standard work should be a way to help employees establish their footing to reach new heights through innovation, creativity, and the desire to improve.
 As such, it should be created by those who perform the task - after all, they're the ones doing the work, so they're the most likely to know how to do it well.
-Importantly, it should not be used as a performance measure.

 Should All Work be Standardized?

-Not all work lends itself to standardization.
+While most processes benefit from standard work, not all work lends itself to standardization.
 So how do you know what should be standardized?

-When deciding if standard work is needed for a job, staff should ask themselves why the steps in the process would benefit from consistency and/or documentation.
+When deciding if standard work is needed for a job, staff should ask themselves why the steps in the process would benefit from consistency and documentation.
 If the answer is that they wouldn’t, standard work isn’t going to be helpful in that situation.

 It’s often surprising the amount and types of waste that can be fixed with standard work.
 At the New York Methodist Hospital, standard work helped fix an issue with the overhead PA system, you can read about that on our blog here.
 Hospitals and manufacturing facilities around the world turn to standard work to improve safety, law firms rely on it to increase productivity, and restaurants depend on it to satisfy customers.
 Whatever industry you're in, standard work should be a part of your processes.

 It's helpful to think of standard work as a set of stairs, with the first step to be your current status and your last step to be your goal.
 To reach your goals, you can't jump up the entire flight of stairs—you have to take it one step at a time.
 Standard work is like the steps on the staircase.
 You start at the bottom, improve the process, and move up a step.
 That step is the new standard on which you stand while you make an improvement to get to the next one.
 Incrementally, you're able to get to the top by moving from one standard to the next via improvement.

-By clarifying process and documenting current best practices, the benefits of standard work are numerous.
+By clarifying processes and documenting current best practices, the benefits of standard work are numerous.
 For a comprehensive list of ways in which standard work benefits organizations that leverage it, read about 14 benefits of Standard Work.